 Find out more on Burn Injury Awareness Day via the Children’s Burn Trust website.

-You can find out more on scalding, Thermostatic Mixing Valves (TMVs) and general water safety on our burns and scalds page.
+You can find out more on scalding, Thermostatic Mixing Valves (TMVs) and general water safety at on the CIPHE website.